 The global community took a historic step toward confronting climate change with the 2015 Paris Climate Agreement.
-But now, it is up to each country to fulfill its pledges through a mix of policies and technologies.
-As countries, states, and cities pursue different approaches to reducing their emissions, they are also creating a rich body of information for researchers to explore to determine which polices are most effective.
+But now, it is up to each country to fulfill its pledges through a mix of climate policies and technologies.
+As countries, states, and cities pursue different approaches to reducing their emissions, they are also creating a rich body of information for researchers to explore to determine which climate laws and policies are most effective.